A wedding dress restorer brings new life to more than 150 years of history

 The threads of history

 Tierney has been restoring wedding gowns and creating her own custom work for 18 years.
-Before that, she had a successful career as a graphic designer for Adobe, followed by several years of teaching graphic design at Stanford University.
+She operates her business, Studio Trousseau, out of her historic home in Alameda, California.
+Before that, she had a successful career as a graphic designer for Adobe, followed by several years of teaching.
 However, Tierney’s career as a textile specialist began on the dance floor.

 “While I was teaching, I had started doing vintage ballroom dancing,” Tierney told CNN.
 “I got into a dance troupe where I had to have historically accurate costumes.
 People loved my costumes so much they asked me to start making some for them.”